grafana/grafana/docs/sources/features/datasources/influxdb.md

 {{< docs-imagebox img="/img/docs/v45/influxdb_query_still.png" class="docs-image--no-shadow" animated-gif="/img/docs/v45/influxdb_query.gif" >}}

-You find the InfluxDB editor in the metrics tab in Graph or Singlestat panel's edit mode.
-You enter edit mode by clicking the panel title, then edit.
+You can find the InfluxDB editor in the metrics tab in a Graph or Singlestat panel's edit mode.
+You can enter edit mode by clicking the panel title, then edit.
 The editor allows you to select metrics and tags.

 ### Filter data (WHERE)
 To add a tag filter click the plus icon to the right of the `WHERE` condition.
 You can remove tag filters by clicking on